 - Perform a routine calibration of the analyzer at least once every one to two weeks.
 Keep a log of the percentage zero and percentage span deviation settings.
 This ensures not only that accuracy is maintained, but it may help in troubleshooting the analyzer if these settings vary widely at each calibration or vary consistently up or down scale.
-If the readings are stable from calibration to calibration, then the frequency of routine calibrations can be decreased accordingly. - Check the sample and reference gas flow rates at least every one to two weeks.
+If the readings are stable from calibration to calibration, then the frequency of routine calibrations can be decreased accordingly. - Check the sample gas flow rate at least every one to two weeks.
 Use the rotameter on the front panel to check that the sample flow rate is approximately 2.0 scfh. - Check for excessive accumulation of dirt.
 In dusty locations, you may need to wipe or gently blow off dust from the various sections at least once a week.
 Any accumulation of dust or oil film hinders satisfactory operation. - On an annual basis, check the gas lines for signs of leaks.

-Table 5-1 summarizes the recommended routine maintenance required for the Series 1200.
+Table 5-1: Recommended routine maintenance for the Series 1400